dopeniko/stash-scripts/plugins/cssThemeFontLoader/README.md

 # Font Loader

 As of writing this, Stash doesn't have a way of modifying the font-src CSP directive.
-This is a plugin which adds a function to the window object to load fonts from external sources for your theme.
+This is a plugin which adds a function to the window object to load fonts from external sources for your theme (although this issue appears to be Firefox-specific).
 It works by pulling the font files with `fetch`, transforming them into base64, and loading the fonts using the FontFace API.

 ## Usage